tsalisbury0/wifimcs/README.md

 -802.11ac only has MCS 0-8, MIMO up to 8 and Bandwidth up to 160MHz -802.11ax only has MCS 0-11, MIMO up to 8 and Bandwidth up to 160MHz -802.11be only has MCS 0-13, MIMO up to 16 and Bandwidth up to 320MHz

+## Disclaimer

+This script provides a simplified model for educational purposes and does not account for real-world complexities in wireless networks.
+The calculated MCS speeds may not precisely match actual Wi-Fi performance due to various environmental factors and channel conditions.

 ## To Be Added